Kayak Trip Day 5: Sigmaringen to Mengen + Munderkingen

 Out of curiosity, I walked up the bridge to see where that hecking danger zone would be.
 There were some little rapids right under the bridge, but nothing crazy or impassable.
 From the bridge, I gazed further downstream and saw… nothing.
 No dam.
 No danger.
 And certainly no sharp edge to drop off.
 I feel cheated by both the warning signs and the flyer given to us by the tourist information in Sigmaringen.

 There was a weird public barbecue spot and we could use the bride to hide from the rain.
 We started emptying out the boat, packing our stuff, and preparing for a hike.
 I finished my half-eaten sandwich.
-We managed to put the wet kayak into the CabinMAX instead of the duffle bag.
+We managed to put the wet kayak into the CabinMAX instead of the duffel bag.
 It’s definitely the superior way of carrying the heavy kayak.

 Jonas was the first to put on his dry shoes.
 My shoes were still soaking wet from the dewy hike that morning.
 I dried my feet and put on dry socks in the hopes that this would make the hike to the train station manageable.